HatHeadNinja/iag/README.md

 During the generation, the user will see an animation.

-Below animation are inks out to TRC CTA and learning resources.
+Below animation are links out to TRC CTA and learning resources.

 Footer with link to Twitter thread providing background.